buitcj/docs/notes/git_notes.md

 Merge a commit by using `squash` or `fixup` to merge it into the previous ocommit.

-###Common Usecase #2
+###Common Usecase #2: Adding to something that you already committed but didn't push to the public branch.

 Directly checking into a common branch that has been modified.

-Rebase needed to pick up the latest changes so that your commits can go on top of the latest changes instead of merging them
+Rebase needed to pick up the latest changes so that your commits can go on top of the latest changes instead of merging them.

 Merge vs. Rebase
 =================